-God's World, My World

-Genesis Read through Genesis 2:4b-23 2:4b-23 and think about which elements of the Bible story would make good magnet figures.
+God's World, My World Read through Genesis 2:4b-23 and think about which elements of the Bible story would make good magnet figures.
 Draw pictures of people, a tree or two, and some of the animals, or cut out magazine or coloring book pictures and glue them to cardboard.
 Add texture with fake fur, feathers, leaves, and other touchable items.
-Attach each to a small piece of flexible magnetic strip you can purchase at the hardware store.
+Attach each to a small piece of flexible magnetic strip you Play Dough Creations Genesis can purchase 2:4b-23 at the hardware store.
 Spread the figures in a globe-like circle on your refrigerator at your child's level.
 Carry them with you on a cookie sheet for play as you travel.
-Use a children's Bible to retell this favorite story of young children, with your child adding the people, trees, and animals as you mention them
+Use a children's Bible to retell this favorite story of young children, with your child adding the people, trees, and animals as you mention them in the story.
 As you share the Bible story of creation with your child, emphasize that after creating our beautiful world, God's greatest joy came in creating people.
 Find ways to remind your child each day that she is uniquely created by God, and you love her just the way she is.